 Haunted Gettysburg and the Farnsworth House

 It should come as no surprise that hauntings have taken place in various parts of the country in regard to the Civil War since the war ended.
-In fact, stories and folklore have been passed down about ghosts appearing even before the War Between the States was over.
+In fact, stories and folklore have been passed down about ghosts appearing even before the War Between the States.

 Disputably, the most haunted place is Gettysburg.
 This is because the town rests on what is known as a “lei line,” where two intersecting fractures in the earth’s crust meet.
 It has something to do with energy fields beneath the earth’s surface.

 Within Gettysburg, probably the most haunted place is the Farnsworth House.
 Now an inn, the Farnsworth House has seen its share of violence.
 Confederate sharpshooters used the garret (attic) as a vantage point to fire upon Union troops positioned on Cemetery Hill.
 One bullet fired by a sharpshooter supposedly traveled down the street, hitting Jennie Wade, who was the only civilian killed during the battle.
 Afterward, the house was used as a Federal headquarters.